Doggo 108

 🏆 Regular Season ~40–44 weeks

 The heart of the game.
 Weekday challenges run Monday to Friday every week.
-Jenga teams form, grow, and collapse.
+Dognami teams form, grow, and collapse.
 Managed teams compete on the league table.
 Periodic tournaments add extra stakes.
 Every walk matters — points accumulate from the first day to the last.

 🏅 End of Season